Learning Kotlin: Object Expressions and SAM Conversions

 }

-The second Koan takes this further and states if there is a single method in an abstract class or interface then we can use SAM, or Single Abstract Method, to avoid needing the class at all as we just need to implement the single function.
+The second Koan takes this further: if there is a single method in an abstract class or interface, we can use SAM (Single Abstract Method) to avoid needing the class at all—just implement the single function.
 To achieve this with the Koan, we use an anonymous function that handles the compare function of the Comparator:

 val arrayList = arrayListOf(1, 5, 2)